zuruoke/quick-notes-mini-saas-app/README.md

 - **Traefik Migration**: Replace NGINX with Traefik for advanced traffic management
 - **Kubernetes Migration**: Scale to Kubernetes for enterprise-level orchestration

----

 **Built with ❤️ by a Senior Developer who values clean architecture, scalable solutions, and thoughtful engineering decisions.**

-*This project demonstrates proficiency in modern full-stack development, containerization, orchestration, and production-ready system design within a 4-hour development window.*
+*This project demonstrates proficiency in modern full-stack development, containerization, orchestration, and production-ready system design*

 ## 📄 License